 Bageshwar lies at the confluence of Saryu and Gomti rivers with the blessings of Lord Sadashiv, the redeemer of all sins.
 There are numerous famous temples dedicated to Gods and Goddesses in the proximity of Bageshwar.

 Bageshwar is a place of extreme religious and historic significance.
-The Bhileshwar and the Nileshwar mountains border the east and the west of Bageshwar while the north and south are surrounded by Suraj Kund and Agni Kund respectively.
+The Bhileshwar and the Nileshwar mountains borders the east and the west of Bageshwar while the north and south are surrounded by Suraj Kund and Agni Kund respectively.
 According to the puranas, this place has the power to liberate one from shackles of births and deaths.
-For the entire state, Bageshwar has been the symbol of faith.
+For the entire state, Bageshwar has been the symbol of faith and belief.
 Bageshwar is the base camp for treks to popular glaciers like Pindari, Kafni and Sunderdhunga.

 The most important temple of Bageshwar is Bagnath temple which is dedicated to Lord Shiva.
 It is situated at the heart of the city and thousands of devotees throng the temple on the occasion of Mahashivratri.
 The temple was constructed by Laxmi Chand around 1450 AD.